We know you have questions, and we’re working to get you answers as soon as we can. We will share more information as soon as it becomes available.

 What will happen if a student, faculty or staff member doesn’t wear a mask on campus?

 Our goal is to provide an excellent and inclusive educational experience while also adhering to guidelines to protect the health and safety of the entire Pitt-Bradford community.
-Therefore, we are setting the clear expectation that everyone will wear masks and practice social distancing.
+Therefore, we are setting the clear expectation that everyone will wear masks.
 Health and safety interventions will be handled respectfully and as discretely as possible for those individuals who are not wearing a mask.

 Do I have to wear a mask and stay six feet apart when outside?
 What If I am going for a job or playing sports with friends?